 MINOR SUBDIVISION: The division of a lot, tract or parcel of land which would result in three (3) or fewer new building lots and which does not require the installation of any new roads (public or private) or the extension of any municipally owned utilities (sewer and water).
+The phasing of a series of minor subdivisions to escape the review requirements of a major subdivision is not permitted.

 MAJOR SUBDIVISION: The division of a lot, tract or parcel of land which creates four (4) or more additional building lots or an application which requires the installation of new roads (public or private) or the extension of municipally owned utilities (sewer and water).
+Major subdivisions also include the series of successive minor subdivision(s) of the same parcels or remainders thereof that occur within forty-eight (48) months of a prior subdivision and that when combined together would constitute a major subdivision.
+Such subdivisions shall comply with the applicable current provisions governing a major subdivision.